 The 3 Temptations of Jesus

-Then the devil left Him, and behold, angels came and ministered to Him.
+Then the devil left Him, and angels came and attended him.

 Matthew 4:1-11

 The fact that Jesus is tested by the devil, reveals that He is also 100% human.
 The temptations are real.
-Jesus has the same weaknesses, doubts, fears and wishes that we have.
+Jesus has the same weaknesses, struggles, doubts, fears and wishes that we have.
 By coming to earth as a man, Jesus humbled Himself to live and be as one of us.

 Moses and Elijah also fasted and prayed for 40 days and nights in the wilderness in preparation for their work for God.
 Those 40 days were difficult times of intense spiritual struggle.
 Moses fasted and prayed for 40 days on a mountaintop before he received the 10 commandment stone tablets from God and afterwards when he saw that the people had sinned.
 (Deuteronomy 9:9-18, Exodus 34:28).
 Elijah traveled and fasted 40 days and nights through the wilderness to the mountain of God.
 (1 Kings 19:4-8).
 The importance of prayer and fasting is denying oneself and following the will of God.
 Fasting alone is not enough, but must go hand in hand with prayer.
 Jesus follows the path of Moses and Elijah to cleanse, purify and seek God's will in the wilderness.